LowriWilliams/my_academic_website/content/slides/Summer Meeting July2020/index.md

 </table>

 <br>
-How can we access a (relatively) compact analytical final expression from numerical evaluations?
+How can we access compact analytical final expressions from numerical evaluations?

 </section>
 ---